seohsirk/next-supabase-ai-template/README.md

 Here is where we add the skeleton of the application, including the routing, layout, and global styles.

 The main application defines the following:

 1. **Configuration**: Environment variables, feature flags, paths, and more.
-The configuration gets passed down to other packages.
+The configuration gets passed down to other packages
 2. **Routing**: The main routing of the application.
 Since this is file-based routing, we define the routes here.
 3. **Local components**: Shared components that are used across the application but not necessarily shared with other apps/packages.
 4. **Global styles**: Global styles that are used across the application.